bosen-you/homerun/esp32/README.md

 # ESP32 MicroPython Project
+**Notice: This folder is currently non-functional due to incompatibility with the I2S code.
+Please use `esp32_can_run.py` to execute the program instead**
 This folder contains code written in **MicroPython** for the **ESP32** microcontroller.
 It includes modules for device initialization, I2S/I2C communication, Wi-Fi connection, and web backend interaction.

 ## File Overview